 To stay productive, do you rely on any tools or apps?
 Are you big on scheduling and calendar management?

 DW: This question made me smile…I smile because it is the one thing that I MUST do in order to keep my life in order.
 I am, by no means, one who writes every single little action down to the tee on my phone calendar.
 That would take too much time.
-But I do choose to prioritize and put down the important actions that I need to take including work meetings, coaching sessions with my clients, if my children have anything special going on at school, my workout sessions as well as social gatherings.
-I am traditional in the sense that I still love to put pen to paper though I have evolved and started to use my “Reminders” icon as well as color coordinate on my calendar.
+But I do choose to prioritize and put down the important actions that I need to take including work meetings, coaching sessions with my clients if my children have anything special going on at school, my workout sessions as well as social gatherings.
+I am traditional in the sense that I still love to put pen to paper though I have evolved and started to use my “Reminders” icon as well as a color to coordinate on my calendar.

 You specialize in helping pregnant women and new moms.
 What inspired to you to pursue that path?
 Was there a particular person or event?

 DW: I naturally have a soft spot for women who are about to have babies or have just become a new mom.
-This is because during that time of my life, I felt that I really needed support and that I was about to embark on a brand new chapter of my life and it was scary and exciting at the same time.
+This is because, during that time of my life, I felt that I really needed support and that I was about to embark on a brand new chapter of my life and it was scary and exciting at the same time.
 It requires a lot of efforts in the physical and emotional preparation.
 This period of time generally brings about a positive outcome and I like to stay in the positive.
 I always think about how the Maternity Ward is the happiest section in the hospital.
 No matter what the situation is, bringing a newborn into the world is a miracle.
-What inspired me was simply my own journey having carried a boy, a girl and twins.
+What inspired me was simply my own journey having carried a boy, a girl, and twins.
 With my educational achievements in the Integrative Wellness and Life Coaching, I feel confident and knowledgeable in specializing in this demographic.

 As a mother of four, did it get easier for you to become a mother with each child?
 Or is having four children that much more work?